tosti007/MultimediaRetrieval/MultimediaRetrieval/README.md

 ## Running the project
 Executing the build project differs for each platform, hence it is described here once.
 In later sections doing this execution is abbriviated as `mr.exe`.

+> Note: All commands listed in the following step accept the `-h` or `--help` flag as an argument, which displays some helptext on how to use the application or command.

 **For Windows**
 More on this soon.